Noncommutative deformations and flops: Noncommutative Deformation Functors

-where the first two functors are not equivalences.
-However, since $T$, $\Lambda_{\con}$ and $\CA$ are supported only at $\m$ we have $T\cong\rest(T_\m)$ etc, so the arrows in the bottom three lines in the above diagram can also be drawn in the opposite direction.
+where $\rest$ denotes restriction of scalars along the natural ring homomorphisms.
+The line for $\Lambda_{\con}$ follows by \ref{loc and comp of contraction}.
+Note that the first two functors are not equivalences, however, since $T$, $\Lambda_{\con}$ and $\CA$ are supported only at $\m$ we have $T\cong\rest(T_\m)$ etc, so the arrows in the bottom three lines in the above diagram can also be drawn in the opposite direction.

+Given this, the following is not surprising, and is a standard application of the proofs and techniques developed so far. \begin{prop} There are natural isomorphisms